MingyuYang-Yale/BENG469/Assignment3/Background/README.md

+**Clones** defined as cells with identical protein-encoding single-nucleotide variants (SNVs), and applied a bootstrapping approach to identify clones that included at least ten cells

 **Allele and Genotype**: every human gene inherit two alleles: one from your biological father and one from your biological mother.
 Together, these alleles are called a genotype.

-**Clones** defined as cells with identical protein-encoding single-nucleotide variants (SNVs), and applied a bootstrapping approach to identify clones that included at least ten cells
+A diploid organism is heterozygous at a gene locus when its cells contain two different alleles (one wild-type allele and one mutant allele) of a gene

 ### MPL （http://gepia.cancer-pku.cn/detail.php?gene=MPL### ）